 Probation can restrict you in many ways.
-It may prevent you from traveling, moving to find work or be close to family, or in some cases even holding a job at all.
+It may prevent you from traveling, moving to find work or be close to family, or in some cases, even holding a job at all.
 It also interferes with living a normal life and getting everything back on course after your conviction.

 Either way, probation consists of a period of time in which you are “proving” yourself and your ability to follow the law.
 It typically lasts several years, and it may be formal (supervised) or informal (unsupervised).
 There are generally specific conditions you have to meet, including not committing any more crimes during the probation period.

-If you violate your probation, you may face additional penalties including going to jail.
-This means that, unfortunately, probation often serves as a hook that pulls people back into the criminal justice system even when they are trying to live an honest life.
+The most serious consequence is the revocation of probation altogether.
+Revocation means that the offender will instead serve out the remainder of their sentence in jail.
+This means that, unfortunately, probation often serves as a hook that pulls people back into the criminal justice system, even when they are trying to live an honest life.

-These are two different forms of probation with radically different rules.
+Formal and informal probation are two different forms of probation with radically different rules.

-- Informal probation is usually used for misdemeanor crimes.
-It is “unsupervised” in that there is no probation officer you have to check in with regularly.
-However, that does not make it easy to complete—instead, the burden of completing all of your probation requirements is on you, and you must keep track of all dates, obligations and rules yourself.
+Informal probation is usually used for misdemeanor crimes.
+It is “unsupervised,” in that there is no probation officer you have to check in with regularly.
+However, that does not make it easy to complete.
+Instead, the burden of completing all of your probation requirements is on you.
+You must keep track of all dates, obligations, and rules yourself.

 - Whether you are looking for work (or currently working) and how it’s going